 EMT and migration of bladder cancer cells

-Epithelial-mesenchymal transition (EMT) is thought to play an important role in BC infiltration and metastasis.
+Epithelial-mesenchymal transition (EMT) plays an important role in BC infiltration and metastasis.
 Grape seed proanthocyanidins (GSPs) show chemopreventive and chemotherapeutic activity against a variety of cancers.
 However, their impact on the invasive potential of BC and the underlying mechanism remains unclear.
 In this study, it is found that GSP inhibits migration, infiltration, and MMP 2 / 9 secretion of T24 and 5637 bladder cancer cells at non-cytotoxic concentrations.
 It is also found that 5637 cells were more suitable for EMT studies than T24 cells.

 In summary, the results of this study show that GSP strongly inhibits BC cell migration and infiltration by reversing EMT through suppression of the TGFβ signalling pathway, which is potential bladder cancer.
-It suggests that it can be developed as a chemical preventive and therapeutic drug.
+It suggests that it can be a chemical preventive and therapeutic drug.

 GSE has shown to be effective against a whole bunch of numerous cancers like colon, breast, skin, and lung cancer.
 Its cancer-preventive properties are not hidden from the world now.
 It is slowly becoming a popular dietary supplement choice for cancer patients and all others who want to boost their health.